-When can/should I begin claiming benefits?
+When can/should I begin collecting social security?

-You can begin collecting Social Security benefits as early as age 62, although the program recommends waiting until you reach full retirement age (FRA), which is between age 65 and 67 depending on your birth year.
-This is because your benefit amount increases the longer you work and any decision made before FRA permanently reduces all future benefits, including spousal benefits.
+You can begin collecting Social Security as early as age 62, although the program recommends waiting until you reach full retirement age (FRA), which is between 65 and 67 depending on your birth year.
+This is because your benefit amount increases the longer you work and any decision made before FRA permanently reduces